 Myth: You will die if you go without water for more than 72 hours

-Truth: This is slightly exaggerated and I'm only addressing it in an effort to clarify the relationship between water and our body functions.
+Truth: This is slightly exaggerated and I’m only addressing it in an effort to clarify the relationship between water and our body functions.
 The aftermath of the disaster in Haiti revealed survivors who endured without food or drink for as much as 11 days.
-However, it is correct that if you go 72 hours without water, you WILL permanently damage vital organs in your body.
-You don't want to destroy any organs, do you?
-The impact of going so long without water will be determined by how hydrated your body is to begin with and what kind of activity you're involved with over those 3 days.
-So the best way to approach "Water Preparedness" is to make sure everyday is a well hydrated day.
+However, it is correct that if you go 72 hours without water, you WILL permanently damage vital organs in your body in some way or another.
+You don’t want to destroy any organs, do you?
+The impact of going so long without water will be determined by how hydrated your body is to begin with and what kind of activity you’re involved with over those 3 days.
+So the best way to approach “Water Preparedness” is to make sure everyday is a well hydrated day.
 Always have water on hand INSIDE your shelter and automobile (because a biochemical or nuclear problem will taint your outdoor water).
-And if you run into someone who's not had water for 72 hours, don't start digging a grave for them--get them hydrated. *grin* Also, keep in mind that drinks such as soda pop or Kool-aid actually require the body to use more water than what they would get from such a drink.
+And if you run into someone who’s not had water for 72 hours, don’t start digging a grave for them–get them hydrated. *grin* Also, keep in mind that drinks such as soda pop or Kool-aid actually require the body to use more water than what they would get from such a drink.
 Just plain water is the best hydration for the body.
 Once you add something else to it, your body will handle it differently.
 Hydration is not something you want to take for granted because once the damage has been done to a vital organ, no amount of water intake can correct that.

 Myth: Don’t bother storing anything less than 9 mm ammo.
 It’s useless for self-defense.